PowerFighter/PowerFighter.github.io/content/project/gestball.md

 To test the GestLib we also made a game called GestBall, where certain poses like 1-Finger,2-Finger triggered certain actions on the player character which was a bouncing ball.
 Rendering was done using a spriterenderer on the DirectX API.

-Here are some screenshots from the project:

-Break-out game using GestLib.
-The player would use his hand as a paddle.
+**Protoype 1 : Break-out game using GestLib.
+The player had to use his hand as a paddle.**
 ![GestLib](/img/gestball1.jpg)

+**Protoype 2 : GestBall**

-GestBall uses gestures to control the ball.
+GestBall used the following gestures to control the ball.
 <br>
 * 1-Finger pose made the ball jump.
 <br>